Housing, Town Planning, &c. Act 1919

 The Housing, Town Planning, &c.
-Act 1919 (c 35) was an Act of the Parliament of the United Kingdom.
+Act 1919 (9 & 10 Geo.
+5. c.
+35) was an Act of the Parliament of the United Kingdom.
 It was also known as the Addison Act after Minister of Health, Christopher Addison, who was Minister for Housing.
 The Act was passed to allow the building of new houses after the First World War, and marked the start of a long 20th-century tradition of state-owned housing in planned council estates.
-A separate Act was passed for Scotland.
+A separate act was passed for Scotland.

 Background

-The 1919 Act followed on from the Town Planning Act 1909 and the 1917 Tudor Walters Committee Report into the provision of housing in the United Kingdom; the latter commissioned by Parliament with a view to postwar construction.
+The 1919 act followed on from the Housing, Town Planning, &c.
+Act 1909 and the 1917 Tudor Walters Committee Report into the provision of housing in the United Kingdom; the latter commissioned by Parliament with a view to postwar construction.
 In part, it was a response to the shocking lack of fitness amongst many recruits during World War I, which was attributed to poor living conditions.
 That belief summed up in a housing poster of the period that "you cannot expect to get an A1 population out of C3 homes", in reference to the period's military fitness classifications.